 There are long armored “turnpikes” to keep you high and dry in perpetually muddy areas.
 There are even benches every half mile of so in case you want to stop and take a break.
 One highlight of Mt.
 Apatite is the abandoned mineral quarry.
 The quarry also has a couple of good spots to go for a swim if you’re so inclined.”

-We visited Rising Tide Brewing and the Urban Farm Fermentory, which serves serve kombucha, jun, cider, mead, and beer with a focus on gruits (a beer style using few or no hops).
-They don’t produce large amounts of their mead, but I was able sample some in the tasting room and absolutely loved it!
+We visited Rising Tide Brewing and the Urban Farm Fermentory, which serves kombucha, jun, cider, mead, and beer with a focus on gruits (a beer style using few or no hops).
+They don’t produce large amounts of their mead, but I was able to sample some in the tasting room and absolutely loved it!
 Overall, I would rate the Bikes and Brews tour a 10/10 for being so well organized and very informative – both about Portland and its wonderful craft beer/spirits scene.
+And biking is always a great summer activity, especially in Maine!

 The schooner’s massive sails propelled us from Portland Harbor through Casco Bay to see Fort Gorges, the Portland Head Light, but mostly just to relax and enjoy the epic ride.
 Portland Schooner lets you bring along a packed meal and your favorite wine or beer to enjoy as you sit back as the crew shares their knowledge of the sea, sailing and local history.
 I recommend booking a sunset sail.